 Did you know that the average completion rate of an online course is 15% or less?

-Meaning, people are buying online courses but often they don't even finish them.
+This means that people buy online courses but often don't even finish them.

 Simply because they don’t enjoy the course.